gleechi/gleechi.github.io/pages/unity/unity_component_vggraspstudio.md

 folder: mydoc
 ---

+### Background

 VG_GraspStudio is a <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.VGScript}}">VG script</a>.
 It is provided as a component of the VirtualGrasp Unity plugin, and thus only available in Unity for now.
-The MonoBehavior provides a tutorial on the VG API functions for accessing static grasps as well as using the labeling interface.
+The MonoBehavior provides a tutorial on the VG API functions for accessing grasps existing in the grasp DB as well as using the labeling interface.

-At the moment, it serves as a high-level visualizing tool in which you can not only review all grasps that you have in a project, but also annotate them.
+It serves as a high-level visualizing tool in which you can not only review all grasps that you have in a project, but also annotate them.

 Some examples of annotations are: